jenkinsci/templating-engine-plugin/docs/concepts/pipeline-primitives/stages.md

 ## Stage Context

-The `stageContext` variable allows a step to determine if it is being executed as part of a stage.
+The `stageContext` variable allows a step to determine if it's being executed as part of a stage.

 | Property            | Description                                                                                                                                  |
 |---------------------|----------------------------------------------------------------------------------------------------------------------------------------------|